-- All in-person students will attend school five days a week. - ➤ All students accepted in the Virtual Virginia will follow the schedule provided by Virtual Virginia, using the Canvas platform to participate in synchronous instruction.
+- > All in-person students will attend school five days a week. - All students accepted in the Virtual Virginia will follow the schedule provided by Virtual Virginia, using the Canvas platform to participate in synchronous instruction.
 Virtual students will remain students of our school division and will be held accountable for attendance and participation in state assessments. - All students will be issued a computer to support instruction.
 A Kajeet hotspot may be provided to each family as needed.
-This will allow students to access online resources at home as well as at school. - ➤ Teachers revised pacing guides for 2021-22 based on vertical alignment conversations with the previous grade level to address learning gaps. - > Students will be assessed at the beginning of the year to identify academic needs. - Formative assessments will be used throughout the year to monitor students' growth and modify instructional supports as needed. - > Teachers will differentiate instruction and utilize technology to provide blended instructional delivery to meet the individualized needs of the students. - > Teachers will participate in PLCs where student data, pacing, lesson planning and instructional best practices will be discussed. - > Students with disabilities will continue to receive services and accommodations based on their IEP or 504. - Teachers will continue to communicate regularly with parents on the progress of their child.
-This will continue during the 22-23 school year offering full-time, in-pereson learning.
+This will allow students to access online resources at home as well as at school. - Teachers revised pacing guides for 2021-22 based on vertical alignment conversations with the previous grade level to address learning gaps. - > Students will be assessed at the beginning of the year to identify academic needs. - Formative assessments will be used throughout the year to monitor students' growth and modify instructional supports as needed. - Teachers will differentiate instruction and utilize technology to provide blended instructional delivery to meet the individualized needs of the students. - Teachers will participate in PLCs where student data, pacing, lesson planning and instructional best practices will be discussed. - Students with disabilities will continue to receive services and accommodations based on their IEP or 504. - > Teachers will continue to communicate regularly with parents on the progress of their child.